Preparing for Mass Casualty

 - Identify key personnel to respond to an MCI.

-- Ensure you have adequate triage supplies and identify a storage location.
+- Ensure you have adequate mass casualty supplies and identify a storage location.

 - Identify key departments that need to be part of the immediate response.